benediktschmitt/py-ts3/README.md

 ## Bugs
 This project is in an early state, so you'll probably find a bug.
-Please report it or fork this repository, fix the bug and create a pull request.
+Please report it or fork this repo, fix the bug and create a pull request.

 If you found a grammar or spelling error, please report it too.